-&lt;sup>45 Title II, Chapter 2, Paragraph 14.2 of the Joint Guidelines.
+45 Title II, Chapter 2, Paragraph 14.2 of the Joint Guidelines.

-Since the ECB is not competent to supervise anti-money laundering/countering the financing of terrorism (AML/CFT) compliance, the ECB assesses this criterion on the basis of the relevant facts and findings of competent authorities, as made available by the NCA.
+Since the ECB is not competent to supervise AML/CFT compliance it assesses this criterion on the basis of the findings of competent authorities, as made available by the NCA.
 These are taken into consideration for the overall prudential assessment of the proposed acquisition.
 If needed, the ECB may request further information directly from competent authorities (AML/CFT authorities, financial intelligence units, etc.) on the basis of the cooperation instruments available.
-The Joint Guidelines indicate that, in addition to any past or present involvement of the proposed acquirer in operations or attempted operations of money laundering or terrorist financing, the assessment of the criterion specified in Article 23(1)(e) of the CRD covers the following two main aspects:
+The Joint Guidelines indicate that, beside the reputation of the proposed acquirer,46 the assessment of the criterion specified in Article 23(1)(e) of the CRD covers the following two main aspects: